Turkish lira firms before finance minister's presentation

 ISTANBUL (Reuters) - The Turkish lira strengthened three percent on Thursday before a presentation by Finance Minister Berat Albayrak to investors, shrugging off U.S. comments ruling out the removal of steel tariffs on Turkey even if it frees a U.S. pastor.

-The currency gained some support from the announcement late on Wednesday of a Qatari pledge to invest $15 billion in Turkey and Albayrak will be looking to reassure investors in his conference call at 1300 GMT.
+The currency gained some support from the announcement late on Wednesday of a Qatari pledge to invest $15 billion (11.8 billion pounds) in Turkey and Albayrak will be looking to reassure investors in his conference call at 1300 GMT.

-The lira TRYTOM=D3, still down 34 percent against the dollar this year, firmed to 5.7903 by 0908 GMT from a close of 5.95.
-Other Turkish markets were less buoyant: the main share index .XU100 dipped 1 percent and the 10-year benchmark bond yield rose to 21.37 percent from 21.02 percent.
+The lira, still down 34 percent against the dollar this year, firmed to 5.7903 by 0908 GMT from a close of 5.95.
+Other Turkish markets were less buoyant: the main share index dipped 1 percent and the 10-year benchmark bond yield rose to 21.37 percent from 21.02 percent.

 After hitting a record low of 7.24 this week, the lira has benefited from central bank steps to underpin a currency hit by concerns at President Tayyip Erdogan’s influence over monetary policy and a bitter dispute with Washington.